 Transplant Doesn’t Last Forever

-More than 30,000 Americans undergo an organ transplant each year and are placed on very powerful but toxic immunosuppressive drugs for the rest of their lives.
+In 2021, over 41,000 Americans underwent organ transplant surgery.
+Afterward, these transplant recipients were placed on very powerful but toxic immunosuppressive drugs for the rest of their lives.
 Despite the short-term efficacy of these drugs, their prolonged use can cause life-threatening conditions.
-Unfortunately, up to 50% of all organ recipients will eventually reject their organ and require a second transplant.
+Unfortunately, up to 50% of all organ recipients will eventually reject their organ within 10 to 12 years and require a second transplant.

 Dan Dickinson, Chairman of the Northwestern Medicine Transplant Advisory Council